 Who should develop the vision statement?

 A vision statement may be drafted by staff, the board, a team that includes both, or an even larger group that includes community representatives.
 The important thing to remember is that for a vision to be effective in driving improvement, it must reflect shared ideals of the entities working to accomplish it.
-Therefore, if the vision is drafted by the board, it should be done so with input from staff, community members, and students, or at least shared with them for feedback and recommended revisions before the board adopts a final version.
+So, if the vision is drafted by the board, it should be done with input from staff, community members, and students, or at least shared with them for feedback before the board adopts a final version.
 And similarly, if the vision is drafted by staff for board approval, the board must have an opportunity to gather and provide input and make revisions to ensure it reflects the expectations of the community and needs of students.

 Is there a deadline for adopting a vision statement?